 Click the Advanced Options menu to expand it.

-Now, in Image Border field add Width and select colour.
+Now, in the Image Border field add Width and select colour.

 Congratulations!
 You have added the border to your image: